-You’ve gotten a WordPress blog and want to create a professional email address such as “firstname.lastname@example.org”.
+You’ve got a WordPress blog and want to create a professional email address such as “firstname.lastname@example.org”.

-Before I start, know that cPanel is a platform that manages nearly all your blog components such as email account, files, speed, storage space, security and etc. Therefore, it houses email creation and management.
+Know that cPanel is a platform that manages nearly all your blog components such as email account, files, speed, storage space, security and etc. Therefore, it houses email creation and management.

 Step 1: Log-in to the cPanel platform

 1a.
-To log-in, there is an information your hosting provider will sent to you.
+To log-in, there is a piece of information your hosting provider will send to you.

 Look through it, there is a section titled cPanel.

 The web address will appear like – http://www.yourwebsitename.com/cpanel